Skip to main content

 Note that the above is based on the visual produced in the worked example.
 As such this has an encoding applied to add an effect to marks that are in the current list of selected data points and is to help illustrate the concept.
 You will need to manage such encodings yourself.
 The card to the right of the visual is merely for illustrative purposes: it helps us to re-state the selected values via another measure and confirm selections are propagated.

-Holding the Ctrl key and clicking additional marks that contain resolvable data points will add these to the current list and affect other visuals, e.g.:
+Holding the Ctrl or Shift key and clicking additional marks that contain resolvable data points will add these to the current list and affect other visuals, e.g.:

 selection-simple-multiple-point.png